ericsonga/APCSAReview/_sources/Unit4-Iteration/topic-4-4-nested-loops.rst

 |CodingEx| **Coding Exercises**

 What does the following code print out?
-Watch the code run in this |Java visualizer| by clicking forward.
+Watch the code run in the  |Java visualizer| by clicking the CodeLens button and then forward.
 Notice how the inner loop is started over for each row.
 Can you predict how many rows and columns of stars there will be?

 .. activecode:: lcfcnl1
    :language: java
+   :autograde: unittest
+   :practice: T

-   Can you change the code to be a 5x5 square of stars?
-Can you change it to be a 10x8 rectangle?
+   Can you change the code to be a 10x8 rectangle?
 Try replacing line 10 with this print statement to see the rows and columns: System.out.print(row + "-" + col + " ");
    ~~~~
    public class NestedLoops
    {